-Kaizen is a Japanese term meaning continuous improvement to create more value with less waste.
-Ideally, it entails the engagement of every employee in the never-ending pursuit of better, on the way to perfection.
-By making incremental improvements organizations can improve productivity and achieve competitive success.
+Kaizen is a Japanese term meaning continuous improvement to create more value and eliminate waste.
+Ideally, it engages every employee in a never-ending pursuit of perfection.
+By making incremental improvements organizations can improve productivity and gain competitive advantage.

 There are two levels of kaizen: